Lausanne–Échallens–Bercher line: The initial line

-After an initial test train ran between Lausanne-Chauderon station and Prilly-Chasseur on 3 October 1873, the first section of line came into service from Lausanne to Cheseaux on 4 November.
-The line through to Échallens opened in June 1874.
-Under a legally separate entity, the route to Bercher was completed and opened on 28 November 1889.
+The line was the first metre gauge railway to be built in Switzerland.
+It was built using equipment from the temporary Mont Cenis Pass Railway that crossed the Mont Cenis Pass between France and Italy until the opening of the Mont Cenis Tunnel in 1871.
+After an initial test train ran between Chauderon and Prilly-Chasseur stations on 3 October 1873, the first section of line came into service from Lausanne to Cheseaux on 5 November 1873.
+The line through to Échallens station opened in June 1874, with the line reaching its terminal station via a roadside alignment from the east.